 A moderately-sized field battery has more than enough power to last an overnight imaging session.

-I have built a controller for my Vixen Great Polaris mount using the OnStep go-to telescope controller.
+I have built an OnStep go-to telescope controller for a Vixen Great Polaris mount.
 I used an Arduino Mega 2560 as the main controller board, a pair of LV8729 stepper motor driver, and an HC-05 bluetooth module (which connects to the OnStep Android app).

 I also built a Smart Hand Controller (SHC) using an ESP32 module, an OLED display, and a button array.
 The SHC connects to the same serial communication lines (Rx and TX pins) used by the HC-05 bluetooth module.
 I use a toggle switch to select between the HC-05 Bluetooth module for the Android controller and the Smart Hand Controller with ESP32 module.